rogerhu/compsci_guides/Pacific-Atlantic-Water-Flow.md

     private void dfs(int row, int col, int rows, int cols, boolean[][] visited, int prevHeight, int[][] heights){
       //  Basecase: Out of bound or space has been added to touchesOcean, return
-      // If the coordinate has a height that is equal or greater than previous maxHeigh, then it touches ocean if (row < 0 || row >= rows || col < 0 || col >= cols || visited[row][col] || prevHeight > heights[row][col])
+      // If the coordinate has a height that is equal or greater than previous maxHeight, then it touches ocean if (row < 0 || row >= rows || col < 0 || col >= cols || visited[row][col] || prevHeight > heights[row][col])
           return;
       // Add this coordinate to the touchesOcean set